Books, Blogs, and TED Talks for Hard Working Women

 Best Books for Women

-Easy Books for Women who Work Hard
+Easy Books for Women Who Work Hard

 Only Love Today: Reminders to Breathe More, Stress Less, and Choose Love by Rachel Mary Stafford (336-pages) Written in short snippets, this is an easy-to-read book full of simple wisdom for all women.
 I connected immediately with Rachel because she’s a former special education teacher and cat lover, like me.
 Her simple messages make so much sense and genuinely inspire women to prioritize the important elements of their lives more effectively and efficiently.